roughdrafts-xyz/Linki/README.md

 ## I don't want to maintain a server

-Find a public linki host that will serve your wiki for you.
-They'll likely have advanced tools to help you, such as user groups or multi-author wiki tools.
+Look for public linki hosts soon.
+[Rough Drafts](https://roughdrafts.xyz/) is aiming to change into one pretty soon.
+Linki hosts will likely have advanced tools to help you, such as user groups or multi-author wiki tools.
 They'll likely also offer you search and discovery tools too.

 # Contributing to other wikis

-You can contribute to other wikis, and they might like to know when you're making a contribution to them.
-You can do this with the `linki announce` function.
-The `linki announce` function tells wikis that you've made some updates they should copy over.
-You can track which wikis receive announcements using the `linki contribute` command.
-It operates similarly to the `linki subscribe` command.
-Similarly, you can see who you're contributing to with the `linki contributions` command.
+You can contribute to other wikis with `linki contribute <url>` similarly to subscribing, but in reverse.
+The wiki you're contributing to will need to use `linki authenticate` to let you send them contributions.
+After that, it's as simple as using `linki publish --contribute` when you're ready to send out changes to wikis that you contribute to.
+They'll receive your contributions in their inbox, similar to a subscription, and can accept or refuse them just like a subscription.

 # Questions